zephyrproject-rtos/zephyr/doc/application/application.rst

 RTOS Awareness
 ==============

-Experimental support for Zephyr RTOS awareness is implemented in `pyOCD PR
+Support for Zephyr RTOS awareness is implemented in `pyOCD v0.11.0`_ and later.
-#333`_.
-It is compatible with GDB PyOCD Debugging in Eclipse, but you must
+It is compatible with GDB PyOCD Debugging in Eclipse, but you must enable CONFIG_OPENOCD_SUPPORT=y in your application.
-download this pull request and build pyOCD from source.
-You must also enable CONFIG_OPENOCD_SUPPORT=y in your application.

 CMake Details